elec-e8408-mini-project-2025/project-documentation/README.md

 The system MAY prohibit starting new session before memory capacity is released

-The system MAY override the older session when persistent memory is full
+The system MAY override the oldest stored session when persistent memory is full

 ### LilyGo application: Record steps count and convert into travelled distance during the session